nealcaren/BLM-GFAABT/README.md

 ## To Do:
 * Update daily (current as of 6/11)
 * Impute missing attendance
-* Better event matching
+* Add second date for some Wikipedia entries.
-* Better wikipedia events
+* Add city pages to Wikipedia.

 ## Data Sources: